 This game is not played by Garry Kasparov but by Sergey Kasparov.
 They aren’t relatives but Sergey Kasparov played really well in this King’s pawn opening.

 Austrian Attack, Dragon Formation

 Recommended Books and Courses

 Pirc Defense is a very interesting opening that many players prefer to use it.
 If you want to really master it then, it would be effective for you to read a book.
-I can suggest you some books that will help you master this opening.
+I can suggest some books that will help you master this opening.

 I think that I gave you enough games to study Pirc move by move.
 Nowadays, many players use this opening and it is important to know how to use it and how to respond to it in case your opponent uses this opening.
-If you want to see improvement in chess, I suggest you read other articles that I have written like guide about QGA and QGD.
+If you want to see improvement in chess, I suggest you read other articles that I have written like guides about QGA and QGD.
 Please comment on the article and share it with friends, if you have found it helpful.
 Enjoy playing chess!